Learn what is User Acceptance Testing (UAT), along with its definition, types, steps, and examples:

-This software is complete according to the functional specifications but there are some business requirements and processes which are known to end users only are either missed to communicate or misinterpreted.
+This software is complete according to the functional specifications but there are some business requirements and processes that are known only to the end users are either missed to communicate or misinterpreted.

-Many businesses who suffered big losses due to post-release issues know the importance of successful User Acceptance Test.
-The cost of fixing defects after release is many times greater than fixing it before.
+Many businesses who suffered big losses due to post-release issues know the importance of a successful User Acceptance Test.
+The cost of fixing the defects after release is many a times greater than fixing it before.

 User Acceptance Testing Process

-The easiest way to understand this process is to think of UAT as an autonomous testing project – which means, it will have the plan, design and the execution phases.
+The easiest way to understand this process is to think of this as an autonomous testing project – which means, it will have the plan, design and the execution phases.

 The following are the pre-requisites before the planning phase begins:

-Ideally, all key business functionality should get validated but due to various reasons, including time, it is not practical to do it all.
-Therefore, a meeting or two with the client or the users who are going to be involved in UAT can give us an idea on how much testing is going to be involved and what aspects are going to be tested.
+Ideally, all the key business functionality should get validated, but due to various reasons, including time, it is not practical to do it all.
+Therefore, a meeting or two with the client or the users who are going to be involved in this testing can give us an idea on how much testing is going to be involved and what aspects are going to be tested.

-B) Contractual – we are not going to go into this and the involvement of the QA team in all this is almost nothing.
+(ii) Contractual – We are not going to go into this and the involvement of the QA team in all this is almost nothing.
 The initial contract that gets drawn up even before the SDLC begins is reviewed and an agreement is reached upon whether all the aspects of the contract have been delivered or not.

-We are going to focus only on application functionality.
+We are going to focus only on the application functionality.

-A) No involvement – This is very rare.
+(i) No Involvement – This is very rare.

-B) Assist in UAT – most common.
-In this case, our involvement could be training the UAT users in how to use the application and be on standby during the UAT to make sure we can help the users in case of any difficulty.
-Or in some cases, in addition to being on standby and assisting, we might share their responses and record the results or log bugs etc. while the users perform the actual testing.
+(ii) Assist in this testing – Most common.
+In this case, our involvement could be training the UAT users on how to use the application and be on standby during this testing to make sure that we can help the users in case of any difficulty.
+Or in some cases, in addition to being on standby and assisting, we might share their responses and record the results or log bugs etc., while the users perform the actual testing.

-C) Perform UAT and present results – If this is the case, the users will point the areas of the AUT that they want to evaluate and the evaluation itself is performed by the QA team.
-Once done, the results are presented to the clients/users and they will make a decision on whether the results that they have in hand are sufficient and in accordance with their expectations in order to accept the AUT.
+(iii) Perform UAT and present Results – If this is the case, the users will point the areas of the AUT that they want to evaluate and the evaluation itself is performed by the QA team.
+Once done, the results are presented to the clients/users and they will make a decision on whether the results that they have in hand are sufficient or not and in accordance with their expectations in order to accept the AUT.
 The decision is never that of the QA team.

 Depending on the case on hand, we decide which approach is best.